csci338/fall2024/pages/_assignments/project01.md

 Your class should also have the following methods:

 * A `constructor` method, which takes a list of Course objects (list[Course]) as an argument and sets the `courses` property right away.
 A stub has been implemented for you in the starter code.
-* A `to_list` method (no parameters) which returns the `courses` property
+* A `to_list` method (no required parameters) which returns the `courses` property
-* A `size()` method  (no parameters) which returns the length of the `courses` list
+* A `size` method  (no required parameters) which returns the length of the `courses` list
-* An `output_courses` method (no parameters) that prints a nice, formatted list of courses (or a message if there are no courses in the list).
+* A `display_to_terminal` method (no required parameters) that prints a nice, formatted list of courses (or a message if there are no courses in the list).
+Use the course's `to_row` method to help you.
 * A `get_matching_courses` method which takes a UserPreferences object as an argument and return a new Courses object that includes only the courses that match the user's preferences.
-  * This method will create a new instance of a CourseFilter, which it will use to figure out the courses that match the user's preferences.
+    * As you iterate through the available courses, use the CourseFiler object (made by one of your classmates to figure out whether each course is a match).
-  * Some pseudocode is shown below, using Python's built-in `filter` method:
+    * Consider chaining your filtering methods together using Python's built-in `filter` method.
+Some pseudocode is shown below:
     ```python
     # Python's `filter` function returns a new list with only results matching the filter function.
     # Use multiple filter invocations to apply multiple filters: